Sensitivity of peptide conformational dynamics in carbon nanotubes to directional mechanical forces: Results and discussion

 \subsection{Equilibrium simulations and their filtering}

 Using unbiased MD simulations, we generated equilibrium ensembles of three decapeptides in the CNT.
 Fig.\,\ref{fig:equil}A shows the peptide E2E as a function of the simulation time and Fig.\,\ref{fig:equil}B shows the respective pdfs.
 All of the pdfs overlap regardless of the peptide sequence.
-They span a wide range from less than 1\,nm to more than 3\,nm, which means that all of the peptides studied are conformationally diverse.
-They may adopt a compact conformation with low E2E or be quite extended.
+They span a wide range of less than 1\,nm to more than 3\,nm, which means that the three peptides studied are conformationally diverse.
+In the CNT, they may adopt a compact conformation with low E2E or be quite extended.

+The high conformational diversity of short peptides is also typical in bulk solution, as shows, for example, for Ala$_{10}$ \cite{Hazel14}.
+For globular proteins, the situation is more complicated: on the one hand, confinement destabilizes the unfolded state of the protein; on the other hand, the solvent structure differs under confinement versus bulk, which destabilizes the folded state \cite{Lucent07}.
+The effect of solvent on the folding equilibrium was also observed for a helical peptide \cite{Sorin06, Suvlu21}.

-Still, there are certain differences among the sequences.
-The narrowest pdf, representing a more homogeneous conformational ensemble, was observed for poly-Ser following the chemical intuition of poly-Ser side chains capable of forming H-bonds.
-On the other hand, the widest pdf was observed for poly-Ala.
-Poly-Gly, which has the smallest side chains, showed fast and extensive fluctuations of E2E, compared to poly-Ala and poly-Ser, where the fluctuations of E2E were much smaller.
+We observed certain differences among the sequences in CNTs.
+The narrowest pdf, representing a more homogeneous conformational ensemble, was observed for poly-Ser.
+Serine is an amino acid with a small and polar side chain capable of H-bonding, which promotes protein disorder \cite{Romero01}.
+At the beginning of the simulations, the fully extended conformations of all peptides had an E2E of 3.7\,nm.
+Poly-Ser typically adopted conformations with E2E lower than 3.0\,nm.
+Slightly wider pdfs were observed for poly-Ala and poly-Gly, where E2E almost reached the maximum value.
+These extremely extended conformations are probably prohibited by the poly-Ser intramolecular H-bonds.
+On average, we observed about 3 H-bonds, for poly-Ser, and less than 1 H-bond for poly-Ala and poly-Gly.
+Poly-Gly, which has the smallest side chains -- a single hydrogen atom -- showed fast and extensive fluctuations of E2E, compared to poly-Ala and poly-Ser, where the fluctuations of E2E were much smaller.